MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 ## MyAnalytics dashboard

 The [MyAnalytics dashboard](../MyAnalytics/use/dashboard-2.md) is a constantly available resource for MyAnalytics users.
 In addition to its standard content, the dashboard also includes a new participant section during a plan.

+If user is part of a plan, there is no change to any of the existing tabs.
+A new tab called “Team Plans” is added in Dashboard to track plan progres

 This section contains information such as recommended habits and the participant's progress against the plan goals, similar to the following:

 ![Participant's dashboard](../images/wpa/tutorials/dashboard-prog-partic.png)